 This is how your job search should look:

 Don’t be afraid to build relationships with successful people.
-I cover this topic in detail in the Ultimate Guide to Networking chapter [GOES LIVE ON FEBRUARY 20TH].
+I cover this topic in detail in the Ultimate Guide to Networking chapter.
 It starts here.

 Step #5 – Become better at what you do, even if you’re already the best.